ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 this post.
 It will not be as easy for multiple 6-to-4-bit S-boxes (DES) or an 8-to-8-bit one (AES).

-There are simpler and faster algorithms you can use to build those circuits, and deterministic ways to check whether we reached the minimal form.
-I will hopefully find the time to cover these in an upcoming post, in the not too distant future.
+There are simpler and faster ways to build those circuits, and deterministic algorithms to check whether we reached the minimal form.
+I will try to find the time to cover these in an upcoming post, in the not too distant future.